 Jennifer Wolfe established the Jacksonville affiliate of Women Writing for (a) Change® in 2013, adding a non-profit foundation in 2018.
 A writer, facilitator, business owner, and community leader, she’s helped facilitate change for people and organizations for the past 25 years.
 She’s also been keeping a journal since she was 10.

-A journalist by trade, a licensed affiliate owner for Women Writing for (a) Change®, and a certified instructor for The Center for Journal Therapy, Jennifer leverages her life experiences and facilitation skills to help others who want to use writing as a tool for their own personal growth, creative expression, and self-directed change.
+A journalist by training, a licensed affiliate owner for Women Writing for (a) Change®, and a certified instructor for The Center for Journal Therapy, Jennifer leverages her life experiences and facilitation skills to help others who want to use writing as a tool for their own personal growth, creative expression, and self-directed change.

 A social entrepreneur and a ukulele fan, Jennifer has a master’s degree from the Columbia University Graduate School of Journalism.
 She’s also taught at Tulane, reared two children, kept a journal, written a blog, started a Happiness Project, launched a recycling program, and tended a garden.
 Check out her blog at www.inthegardenofthedivine.com.
-Her corporate work can be found at www.learn-inc.com.